InoxxAIsource/flipside-markets-flipside/replit.md

 The UI/UX is inspired by Polymarket and other trading platforms, utilizing shadcn/ui (Radix UI) and Tailwind CSS for a modern, responsive design with dark/light theme support.
 Key features include:

+-   **Home Page Experience:** Redesigned with FilterSidebar for comprehensive filtering (time-based + categories), SearchAndSort component for search and sorting, optimized 3-column responsive grid layout, and enhanced visual polish throughout.
--   **Market Cards:** Redesigned to be visually rich, featuring custom images, automatic crypto logo detection (BTC, ETH, SOL, XRP, BNB, DOGE, ADA, MATIC), prominent YES/NO percentages, and direct "Buy Yes/No" buttons.
+-   **Market Cards:** Redesigned to be visually rich, featuring custom images, automatic crypto logo detection (BTC, ETH, SOL, XRP, BNB, DOGE, ADA, MATIC), prominent YES/NO percentages, direct "Buy Yes/No" buttons, and smooth hover effects with professional animations.
 -   **Market Detail Page:** Includes a real-time `CountdownTimer`, an enhanced `PriceChart` with a purple gradient and optional baseline reference for Pyth markets, `OracleInfo` display, and embedded `TradingView Widget` for live price charts of resolution sources.
 -   **Image Upload:** Users can upload custom images for markets, which are automatically resized (800x450px), converted to WebP, and previewed live.
 -   **AI-Powered Market Analysis:** An "Ask AI" button on market cards provides instant analysis including YES probability, confidence levels, and detailed reasoning, utilizing OpenAI's GPT-4o-mini.